Convex-Dev/design/cad/002_values/README.md

 #### Transfer

-A `Transfer` is a transaction requesting the tranfer of Convex Coins from a User Account to some other Account.
+A `Transfer` is a transaction requesting the transfer of Convex Coins from a User Account to some other Account.

 ## Implementation notes